 Expressive Skill Section Tips and Strategies:

-- We will evaluate ASL skills including clarity and accuracy of sign production, fluency or smoothness of sign and fingerspelling production, and use of ASL grammar in sentences.
+- Avant trained raters will evaluate ASL skills including clarity and accuracy of sign production, fluency or smoothness of sign and fingerspelling production, and use of ASL grammar in sentences.

 - Examples of ASL grammar are the use of space, eye gazes, directionality signs, use of different types of classifiers, time indicators, non-manual signals, mouth morphemes, discourse structure, and sentence structure.

 - Please pick a location that doesn’t interfere with your video quality.
-For example, don’t sit behind a window, a bright light behind you, or a noisy background with people walking behind you.
+For example, don’t sit in front of a window, have a bright light behind you, or people walking behind you.
 Pick a neutral and solid background.

-- Please no face masks, sunglasses, hats, or long hair bands over the eyes to block non-manual signals.
+- Please NO face masks, sunglasses, hats, hoodies, or long hair bands covering the forehead or eyes to block non-manual signals.
+Do NOT chew gum or wear headphones.
+These things WILL result in a Non-Ratable score.

 Resuming the Assessment